Shagun Sharma: Career

 Sharma started her career in 2015 playing Sanjana Kapoor in the Star Plus show Kuch Toh Hai Tere Mere Darmiyaan.
 After that she was seen playing parallel lead and supporting roles in several Hindi series.

-In March 2021, She next played the role of Sonu in Sony TV show Ishk Par Zor Nahi.
-In December 2021, She made a breakthrough in her career with the lead role of Titli in Star Bharat show Sasural Genda Phool 2.
+In March 2021, she next played the role of Sonali “Sonu” Malhotra in Sony TV show Ishk Par Zor Nahi.
+In December 2021, she made a breakthrough in her career with the lead role of Titli in Star Bharat show Sasural Genda Phool 2.

 In June 2022, Sharma was seen as the lead Mohini Vijayan opposite Zebby Singh in Harphoul Mohini.
 In September 2022, Sharma starred alongside Adnan Khan and Rakesh Bedi in a short film Mera Number Kab Aayega which was officially selected and premiered at various film festivals winning over 25 awards.

+From 2023 to 2024, Sharma was seen as the lead role of Kashvi Bajwa in the show Yeh Hai Chahatein opposite Pravisht Mishra.
+Since July 2025, Sharma is portraying the negative role of Paridhi “Pari” Virani in Kyunki Saas Bhi Kabhi Bahu Thi 2.